 The blockbuster sales opportunity of the month is, of course, Halloween on October 31.
 If you sell seasonal decor, costumes, candy, etc., this is a huge sales opportunity for you, but even if you’re not in the “right” industry, you can still run a themed sale or just go with fall/autumn style.

 Another way to play on the traditions of Halloween is to offer your customers some candy; this can be literal candy that you just pack into their orders as a sweet surprise or in the form of a freebie/gift with every order.
 The adult version of trick or treating, hold the tricks!

-While July has been the home to Amazon’s infamous Prime Day(s)–they’re rumored to be adding a second Prime Event in Q4…though the exact date hasn’t been announced, it is rumored to be in October.
-Leverage buzz and run a prime-day-themed email campaign with flash-sale messaging, a timer, etc. Use second-chance messaging, deep discounts, etc. to clear out inventory and pad your bottom line with early wins.
+While July has been the home to Amazon’s infamous Prime Day(s)–they’ve continued to run two Prime Events per year, with a second one falling in Q4…though the exact date hasn’t been announced, it is rumored to be in October again.
+Leverage buzz and run a prime-day-themed email campaign with flash-sale messaging, a timer, etc. Use second-chance messaging, deep discounts, etc., to clear out inventory and pad your bottom line with early wins.

-Finally, if you don’t have one already, add in a gift-card option for shoppers.
+Finally, if you don’t have one already, add a gift card option for shoppers.
 It is one of the most heavily gifted items during the holidays, an easy way to save sales when items are out of stock, and guaranteed delivery because, well…it’s digital.